Thermal Emission of Gravitational Waves from Weak to Strong Coupling: Discussion

 \section{Discussion}

-The spectrum of thermally emitted gravitational waves is an interesting observable which could potentially provide with valuable information of the very hot stages of the Universe, which are hardly accessible to other probes.
+The spectrum of thermally-emitted gravitational waves is an interesting observable which could potentially provide us with valuable information of the very hot stages of the Universe, which are hardly accessible to other probes.
 Nevertheless, this is also a very challenging observable, since the region of frequencies where the spectrum is maximal, in the vicinity of 100 GHz, is not within our current detection capabilities.
-Nevertheless the interest in this region of high-frequency gravitational waves is pushing the community to devise new detection technologies.
+Nevertheless, the interest in high-frequency gravitational waves is pushing the community to devise new detection technologies.
 Therefore, it is worth analyzing this mechanism of GW production in depth.